Build Blog Newsletter with Sendinblue and Next.js

 return (

-<div className='mx-auto w-full max-w-xl rounded border border-gray-700 bg-slate-900 p-5'>
+<div className="mx-auto w-full max-w-xl rounded border border-gray-700 bg-slate-900 p-5">

-<p className='text-lg font-bold'>Subscribe to the newsletter</p>
+<p className="text-lg font-bold">Subscribe to the newsletter</p>

-<p className='py-1'>
+<p className="py-1">

-Get emails from me about web development, programming, tech, and early
+Get emails from me about web development, programming, tech, and early access to new

 </p>

-<div className='flex w-full flex-wrap items-center justify-center gap-2'>
+<div className="flex w-full flex-wrap items-center justify-center gap-2">

 <input

-className='block flex-auto rounded border border-darkSecondary bg-darkPrimary p-2 text-sm text-slate-400 focus:border-blue-500 focus:ring-blue-500'
+className="block flex-auto rounded border border-darkSecondary bg-darkPrimary p-2 text-sm text-slate-400 focus:border-blue-500 focus:ring-blue-500"

 required